Python packaging repo

 Add/edit optional files and additional documentation.

-file from your instance of a packaging repository.
+Note: Relevant names of the directories, like module_dir, could be checked in .paa.config file from your instance of a packaging repository.
 This and the following steps assume that an instance of a packaging repository was already created or pulled.
 If not, to setup a new ppr take a look here.

 3. Test-Install a Package